 Why I started the Donut

 I’ve always found small businesses compelling – what makes them work and the challenge of going it alone are to me the most interesting questions in business.
-And after 19 years of running my company, BHP, I admire SMEs more than ever.
+And after 19 years of running my company Atom, I admire SMEs more than ever.

 Running your own show is tremendous fun, especially if you know what you’re doing and can manage the 101 challenges that come your way every month.
-Which is where BHP content comes in.
+Which is where Atom content comes in.

 We’ve been producing our expert how-to guides, sponsored by blue chips and government organisations, for nearly two decades.
 But, of course, as an entrepreneur, I wanted something new to do.
 In a (rare) idle moment online, I scouted about for a really good marketing website for small businesses.
 There wasn’t one.

 So we decided to do it, launching on 20 April 2009.
 We built small and medium-sized enterprises (SMEs) their own site with everything they needed to make their marketing thrive.
 Founding partners Google and Royal Mail backed us all the way, as have our ever-growing list of sponsors such as Vodafone and Yell.

 As well as Marketing Donut, we launched two more Donut websites to cover starting up and law.
 We’ve just announced that the fourth site to launch will be IT Donut, scheduled for the week commencing 23 August.

 We use 300 top people to provide the expert advice on the Donuts, but, for me, the real experts are also the users.
 Before we started work, we asked people running small businesses what they wanted from a site.
 They told us they needed fast, practical and accurate answers to their questions.
 The Donuts give SME managers that, free.
 Tools, templates, checklists, the lot: plus the news their business needs to know.